 Large off-grid and battery backup PV systems, often require greater charging than a single controller can provide.
-To meet the charging requirements of these large systems, several TriStar™ or TriStar MPPT™ controllers can be connected in parallel to a battery bank.
+To meet the charging requirements of these large systems, several TriStar™ or TriStar MPPT™ charge controllers can be connected in parallel to a battery bank.
 Each controller is connected to its own separate PV array.
-This document provides answers to frequently asked questions, and tips concerning the operation and setup of these large multiple TriStar and TriStar MPPT controller systems.
+This document provides answers to frequently asked questions and tips concerning the operation and setup of these large multiple TriStar and TriStar MPPT controller systems.

 March 11, 2015

 Morningstar manufactures solar controllers for charging battery banks with nominal voltages of 12 to 48 Vdc and a range of maximum charging currents from 4 to 60 Amps.
-The TriStar and TriStar MPPT controllers have the highest charging current ratings with 30A, 45A or 60A maximum charging.
+The TriStar and TriStar MPPT controllers have the highest charging current ratings with 30A, 45A, or 60A maximum charging.
 Larger battery banks often require greater charging than a single controller can provide.
 Generally, there is no problem with charging battery banks with several charging sources.
 The TriStar MPPT manual states the following.
-“Multiple TriStars can be installed in parallel on the same battery bank to achieve higher charging current.
+“Multiple TriStars can be installed in parallel on the same battery bank to achieve a higher charging current.
 Additional parallel controllers can also be added in the future.”
-Here are a few considerations for the use of parallel solar controllers:
+Here are a few considerations for the use of parallel charge controllers:

 Solar controllers are often used with other 3rd party charging sources.
 Often these other charging sources may be generators or AC chargers used for backup charging.
 For instance, a generator may be activated to provide bulk charging when the battery voltage is getting low, leaving the regulation charging to the solar PV controller.
-With Grid-Tied battery based Inverter/chargers, the inverter can be set at a lower “sell back” voltage than the controllers’ regulation voltage.
+With Grid-Tied battery-based Inverter/chargers, the inverter can be set at a lower “sell back” voltage than the controllers’ regulation voltage.
 This allows the controllers to continue operating at full bulk charging power while the inverter/charger is in “sell” mode.
 Such scenarios present no conflict between the different charging sources.

 During absorption (or boost) charging, the parallel controllers will start limiting the voltage at approximately the same time, since they will all be sensing the same voltage and have the same charging profile.
 The RTS and voltage sense connections help to achieve this charging synchronicity.